User Guide

 }

-JSON array consists of entries of each saved group and its details structured as a JSON object.
+The groups JSON array consists of entries of each saved group and its details structured as a JSON object.
 The order the entries appear in the JSON array determines the order the entries will appear in ThunderCat.

 In each group entry, this is the required attribute: